laro/Cilia/2 Standard Lib/6 Stream, File & Network IO.md

         - With pipes/sockets it blocks until a line is available (or pipe/socket is closed).
         - When the end of file is reached, then it returns `""`.
         - But as empty lines are also read as `""`, you need to check `isEOF()` here.
-    - `cin.readGrapheme() -> String` reads a single grapheme (mostly a character).
+    - `cin.readGraphemeCluster() -> String` reads a single grapheme cluster (mostly a character).
-        - Returns a String, as UTF-8 "characters"/graphemes may consist of multiple code points (called a "grapheme cluster").
+        - Returns a `String`, as UTF-8 "characters"/grapheme clusters may consist of multiple code points (therefore called a "grapheme _cluster_").
         - With pipes/sockets it blocks until a character is available (or the pipe/socket is closed).
         - When the end of file is reached, then it returns `""`.
         - Unicode variant of ~~`cin.readChar() -> String`~~.
-        - TODO? `cin.readCodePoint() -> Int32` reads a single Unicode code point (as Int32).
+        - TODO? `cin.readCodePoint() -> Char32` reads a single Unicode code point (as `Char32`).
-            - But beware: some graphemes, like emoji, consist of multiple code points.
+            - But beware: some grapheme clusters, like emoji, consist of _multiple_ code points.
             - When the end of file is reached, then it returns `-1`.
     - `cin.tryToRead() -> String` reads everything that is immediately available,
         - possibly/often returns `""`, it never blocks.